tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 The range to use is defined by the `start` and `end` offsets in the `endpoint_handle_range` field of the `X509Parameters` struct.
 Offsets begin at the leaf certificate wich has offset 0 and count upwards towards the root certificate in the chain.
-Each Common Name field in the range is seperated in the client handle from the previous one with a ":" delimiter.
+Each Common Name field in the range is seperated from the next in the client handle using a ":" character as delimiter.

 ### X.509 Account Handles

-When X509 Identity Provider is configured to use accounts a client's account handle is calculated just like its end point handle but using only the certificate with the offset given in the `account_handle_offset` field in the `X509Parameters` struct.
+When the X509 Identity Provider is configured to use accounts a client's account handle is calculated just like its end point handle but using only the certificate with the offset given by the `account_handle_offset` field in the `X509Parameters` struct.

 ### X.509 Domains Names

-When X509 Identity Provider is configured to use domains a client's domain name is calculated just like its end point handle but using only the certificate with the offset given in the `domain_name_offset` field in the `X509Parameters` struct.
+When the X509 Identity Provider is configured to use domains a client's domain name is calculated just like its end point handle but using only the certificate with the offset given in the `domain_name_offset` field in the `X509Parameters` struct.

 ### Handing Timestamps